Eryux/ygofm-assist-ui/README.md

 ## License

-This project and application is distributed under LGPLv3 License.
+This project and application are distributed under LGPLv3 License.
 See LICENSE for more information.